KraftyKai/emacs-config/README.md

 You should have no trouble with org-mode without any further system support issues needed.
 However, to bet `plantuml` working properly with org mode you will also need to install:
 * Java (JRE)
 * graphviz
+* imagemagick
+* librsvg2 and librsvg2-devel
+    * `librsvg` if you are using homebrew/OSX

 While it's nice to have these installed and working, emacs will work fine if these dependencies are not installed so long as you don't try to generate a graphical preview of diagrams.